steven-varga/h5cpp-doc/docs/architecture.md

 		h5::chunk{4,8} [| h5::fill_value<double>{3} |  h5::gzip{9} ] );
 ```

 Let `M` be a supported object type, or a raw memory region.
-For simplicity we pick an armadillo matrix: `arma::mat M(20,16)` then in order to save data to a larger dataset we need to pass the `M` object, the coordinates and possibly strides and blocks.
+For simplicity we pick an armadillo matrix: `arma::mat M(20,16)`.
+Then, in order to save data to a larger dataset, we need to pass the `M` object, the coordinates and possibly strides and blocks.
 `h5::write( ds,  M, h5::offset{4,8}, h5::stride{2,2} )`.
-The H5 operator will find the memory location of the object, the datatype and the size, these properties are passed to the underlying IO calls.
+The H5 operator will find the memory location of the object, the datatype and the size, and these properties are then passed to the underlying IO calls.

-When working with raw memory pointers, or H5CPP doesn't yet know of the object type, you need to specify the size of the object with `h5::count{..}`.
+When working with raw memory pointers, or when H5CPP doesn't yet know of the object type, you need to specify the size of the object with `h5::count{..}`.

 **Example:**